juano2310/SuperCAN/README.md

-# Super CAN - Library
+# Super CAN Bus - Library

 **A modern, robust communication protocol for the age of AI**

-An enhanced Arduino library for CAN bus communication with built-in publish/subscribe protocol.
+An enhanced Arduino library for CAN Bus communication with built-in publish/subscribe protocol.

 **Based on the excellent [arduino-CAN](https://github.com/sandeepmistry/arduino-CAN) library by Sandeep Mistry**